debrouwere/gather/README.md

 * if the file path contains `{year}`, `{month}` and `{day}` placeholders, a date inferred from these variables in the same [extended JSON format](https://github.com/stdbrouw/date-expand)
 * the file's absolute and relative path, basename and extension

 While path metadata is enabled by default, file metadata is not.
-Use the `--extended` flag to enable file metadata.
+Use the `--annotate` flag to enable file metadata.

 Here's an example of file metadata: